kimbrow1/Horned-Beasts/README.md

 ## Horned Beasts

 * This is an application that displays images and information of horned animals.
-This application will allow users to filter the images by number of horns and choose their favorite image.
-In addition to that I focused on the component structure of the application.
-During this application I used Vite and fill it with components.
+This application will allow users to filter the images by the number of horns and can choose their favorite image.
+In addition to that I focused on the component structure of this  application and I used Vite with filled components.

 ### Author: Brian Kimbrow